grzeskoo/fend-project-5/README.md

 * **Focus on structure first, then style**.
 I spent way too much time tweaking the colors and effects when the layout was still broken.
 * **Keep it simple**.
 I already mentioned it, but I tried doing too much at once and overwhelmed myself on more than one occasion.
 Sass is crazy powerful.
+* **Commit and branch more often**.
+I'm still new to version control, so it's been a process getting myself used to its nuances.
+I think my biggest issue is forgetting about it in general, so my commits for this project might be a bit sporadic (but I'm getting better!).
 * **Scrollbars are hard to style**.
 Seriously, why does it have to be so painful?

 ## Using Locally